ADHD Task Paralysis: 7 Brutal Truths + 5 Strategies That Actually Work

 Pair tedious tasks with stimulation

 Sitting in silence and trying to push through never works for me.
-I need something else going on at the same time, like music that matches the energy I’m trying to access, or a show I’ve already seen playing in the background, so I don’t get distracted trying to follow a plot.
+I need something else going on at the same time: music that matches the energy I’m trying to access, or a show I’ve already seen playing in the background.
+Sometimes I throw on my wearable blanket and over-ear headphones to wash dishes, and I can finish everything in the span of a single video essay.

 Specific environments for specific tasks

-I’ve started being more intentional about where I do what, so my bed is only for sleep and scrolling, my desk is for creative work, and the couch is for admin tasks like paying bills or responding to emails.
-Along with the set location, I have specific playlists or podcasts I only listen to during that time.
+Be more intentional about where you do what.
+My bed is only for sleep (and honestly, scrolling… I’m working on it), my desk is for creative work and admin tasks like paying bills or responding to emails.

 Rituals, not routines